mikewest/anti-exfil/README.md

 Developers wish to have control over the resources loaded into their pages' contexts and the endpoints to which their pages can make requests.
-This control is necessary for several purposes, including limiting the ways in which users' data can flow through the user agent (mitigating exfiltration attacks) and ensuring control over a site's architecture and depedencies.
+This control is necessary for several purposes, ranging from architectural insight into and constraints upon a site's dependencies to the mitigation of exfiltration attacks which might otherwise put users' data at risk.

 Content Security Policy addresses some of this need, but does so in a way that is more granular than is necessary for the most critical use cases, and with a